winterland1989/Action.js/README.md

     try{
         return someProcessMayWentWrong(data);
     }catch(e){
-        // same as above, we return the error return e;
+        // same as above, we return the error to pass it on return e;
     }
 }))
 .next(function(data){
-    // This process will be skip if previous step pass an Error return anotherProcess(data);
+    // This process will be skip if previous steps pass an Error return anotherProcess(data);
 })
 .guard(function(e){